FusionAuth/fusionauth-site/site/_posts/2020-10-15-hotspot-authentication-with-fusionauth.md

 You are well underway!

-## Create the network control scripts
+## Create the network control scripts allowing internet access for authenticated users

 Create `/root/checkAccess.py` which is the Python script that will receive an authenticated user and make the changes to the firewall (iptables routing rules).
 Note that I allow external DNS access in the script.
 You may want to avoid this if you have internal DNS.
 Here's the contents of the `/root/checkAccess.py` script: